-Augusta Raurica](https://www.augustaraurica.ch/) is a Roman city founded in 44 BC.
-It is located about ten kilometers east of Basel.
+Augusta Raurica is a Roman city founded in 44 BC.
+It is located about 10 km east of Basel.
 In its heyday, about 20,000 people lived here on the south bank of the Rhine.
-Today, the excavation site has become a place of encounter.
-In the archaeological park you can experience how people lived back then.
-You can participate in workshops to learn how ointments and oils were made in Roman times.
+Today the excavation site has become a place of encounter.
+In the archaeological park you can learn how people lived back then.
+You can participate in workshops to learn how ointments and oils were made back then.
 Or you can learn how the Romans once baked their bread or pottered their dishes.
-The impressive amphitheater on the grounds once held 10,000 visitors.
-A huge Roman festival is held here every year at the end of August.
-Besides a museum, you can also visit a reconstructed city villa, the "Roman House".
+The impressive amphitheater on the site once held 10,000 visitors.
+Every year at the end of August, a huge Roman festival takes place here.
+Besides a museum, you can also visit a reconstructed city villa - the "Roman House".

 The Basel region offers a lovely landscape with gentle elevations.
-In spring, cherry trees blossom in many parts.
-There are some hills here and even cable cars.
-From Reigoldswil, the panorama gondolas go up to the almost 1,000-meter high Jura heights to Wasserfallen all year round.
-From the top station, you can then ride down on a scooter in summer.
-In winter, the route becomes a toboggan run.
-Other vantage points
+In spring, the cherry trees blossom in many parts.
+From Reigoldswil, the panorama gondolas travel all year round up the Jura heights of almost 1000 meters to Wasserfallen.
+From the mountain station you can then ride down on a scooter in summer, while in winter the route becomes a toboggan run

-In addition to a visit to Augusta Raurica, a visit to the Basel Zoo, the Zolli as it is called in Basel, or to a zoo is also a good idea.
-The zoo Lange Erlen shows for example red and fallow deer, lynxes and wild cats.
+In addition to a visit to Augusta Raurica, a visit to the zoo - called "Zolli" among the people of Basel, or to an animal park is also a good idea.
+The Lange Erlen Zoo, for example, shows red and fallow deer, lynxes and wild cats